-Nicola Goc is a lecturer in Journalism, Media and Communications at the University of Tasmania.
-She has previously worked as a news journalist, feature writer, section editor and as a social historian.
-She is the author of several social history books and has also published widely on the representation of women in the media.
-She is currently working on a book on the media's representation of 'deviant' mothers.
+Nicola Goc is a Senior Lecturer and Coordinator of the Journalism, Media and Communications Program at the University of Tasmania.
+She has previously worked as a news journalist, feature writer, section editor and as a social and cultural historian.
+She is the author of several social history books and has also published widely on the representation of the 'deviant' woman in the media.
+Her current project is a study of snapshot photography and the representation of the female sense of self.